Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 Run Sponsored Brands campaigns on category terms and problem-solution keywords, not just branded search terms.
 Track new-to-brand metrics in your campaign reporting.
 Measure how many shoppers who see your ad in search results come back later through branded search or direct traffic.

 That is brand building.
-Learn about our advertising approach.
+For a deeper dive, see our Amazon advertising strategy services.

 A+ Content and Brand Story That Actually Convert